GfSE/SAF-Specification/stakeholders.md

 * What is the sequence of interactions among the system and context elements on physical level?

   ***Rationale:  In my role, I need to plan the test environment.***
-* What items (energy, material, information, etc.) are exchanged within the system?

-  ***Rationale:  In my role, I need to integrate and test the interfaces.***
 * What kind of conceptual items (energy, material, information, etc.) are exchanged between the system and external entities?

   ***Rationale:  In my role, I need to integrate and test the interfaces.***